Ierlandfan/nl_transport_family_tracker/README.md

 - Confirms departure at 08:00
 - Sends "On the bus" notification to parents
 - Alerts if missed + shows next bus time
+- Mom not worried about being not on time.

 ### 3. Pickup Coordination
 **Scenario**: Pick up partner at station